lmiller1990/vue-testing-handbook/src/v3/stubbing-components.md

 ## Write a test using `mount`

 Let's start off by writing a test to verify that `<ComponentWithAsyncCall>` is rendered.
-Pay attention to the fact that `findComponent` is used and not 'find`.
-This is a new change in vue-test-utils for Vue 3.
+Note  that `findComponent` is used. `find` is used for querying DOM elements, and uses the `querySelector` syntax. `findComponent` is used when looking for a specific component, a takes a component as the argument.

 ```js
 import { shallowMount, mount } from '@vue/test-utils'